- Military Life Cycle

-The word deployment can mean different things, depending on your service member’s job, and their unit and service branch, but it generally means a scheduled time away from the usual duty station, and usually outside of the United States.
-It may mean seven months on a Navy ship, 12 months at a Forward Operating Base, or three months in a town with restaurants and shops you’d recognize back home.
-Sometimes, your service member may serve in dangerous situations, but they have intense training and are well prepared for the challenges they may face in their specific mission.
+The word deployment can mean different things, depending on your service member’s job, unit and service branch.
+Generally, deployment means a scheduled time away from the normal duty station, usually outside of the United States.
+It may mean seven months on a Navy ship, 12 months at a forward operating base or three months in a town with restaurants and shops you’d recognize back home.
+Sometimes your service member may serve in dangerous situations, but they have intense training and are well prepared for the challenges they may face in their specific mission.

-The deployment cycle is the period of time from the notification of a deployment, through pre-deployment training, through the deployment, and immediately after deployment.
+The deployment cycle starts when a service member is notified of a deployment and extends through any predeployment training, the actual deployment, and reunion and reintegration.
 Every deployment cycle is different, but here are some general things to know:

-Soldiers can deploy in large or small groups, or even individually.
-Many soldiers will do pre-deployment training at large training centers such as the National Training Center, or NTC, the Joint Readiness Training Center, or at specific training centers located at bases across the country.
+Soldiers can deploy in large or small groups or even individually.
+Many soldiers will do predeployment training at large training centers such as the National Training Center, the Joint Readiness Training Center or at specific training centers located at bases across the country.
 An average deployment cycle will include months of training at their home base and at these specialized courses.